-Epicinium is a multiplayer strategy game where your impact on the environment matters.
+Epicinium is a strategy wargame where nature is a finite resource.
 Is it worth winning a war when you end up conquering nothing but dirt and ash?

 Combat destroys grass and crops, and trees are trampled as tanks drive towards your opponent to level their cities.
 Industry accelerates global warming to ludicrous levels, causing more destruction the longer the game goes on.
 At the end of the game, the winner is scored for how many grass and forest tiles remain on the map.

-Epicinium is being developed by A Bunch of Hacks, an indie gamedev co-op comprised of Daan Mulder and Sander in 't Veld.
-The game is currently in open beta and is available for Windows, MacOS and Linux.
+Epicinium is being developed for Windows, MacOS and Linux by A Bunch of Hacks, an indie gamedev co-op comprised of Daan Mulder and Sander in 't Veld.

 Want to keep up to date with the latest developments and events?
 Or want to help support Epicinium's development?
 You can sign up to our public mailing list.